garstka/idact/README.md

 ### Managing deployments

-Deployment objects can be serialized between running program instances, local or remote.
+Deployment objects can be serialized and copied between running program instances, local or remote.

 ```python